Rugby and Recruitment?

 4. What is your company’s mission?

 Remember, your company brand is the face of the business and needs to sum you up in one go.

 Marketing strategies are often built around brand promotion and awareness, which is especially crucial for the reputation for your business.

 A big part of our decision to sponsor Bristol Bears was the prospect of seeing the Heat Recruitment logo on the shirts of players during televised games.
-That said, one thing we perhaps overlooked was the strength of Bristol Sports own marketing team who are relentless in their promotion of their club, and subsequently promote their sponsors.
-An example of this was walking to Cabot Circus from our office and seeing our logo being prominently displayed on the shirts of one of Bristol’s start players as part of a matchday promotion.
-The location of this particular billboard was perfectly placed in conjunction with our office, and had a positive impact on our internal recruitment for new consultants.
+That said, one thing we perhaps overlooked was the strength of Bristol Sports own marketing team who are relentless in the promotion of their club and subsequently promote their sponsors.
+An example of this was walking to Cabot Circus from our office and seeing our logo being prominently displayed on the shirts of one of Bristol’s star players as part of a matchday promotion.
+The location of this particular billboard was perfectly placed in conjunction with our office and had a positive impact on our internal recruitment for new consultants.

 So whilst sponsorship can sometimes be seen as a leap of faith in terms of their ability to yield measurable results, a carefully considered one can prove to be a leap worth taking.

 By Daniella Klein